برجاء الإنتظار ...

 You must not receive Ferinject

-• if you are allergic (hypersensitive) to ferric carboxymaltose or any of the other ingredients of this medicine (listed in section 6).
+- if you are allergic (hypersensitive) to ferric carboxymaltose or any of the other ingredients of this medicine (listed in section 6).

-• if you have experienced serious allergic (hypersensitive) reactions to other injectable iron preparations.
+- if you have experienced serious allergic (hypersensitive) reactions to other injectable iron preparations.

-• if you have anaemia not caused by iron deficiency.
+- if you have anaemia not caused by iron deficiency.

-• if you have an iron overload (too much iron in your body) or disturbances in the utilisation of iron.
+- if you have an iron overload (too much iron in your body) or disturbances in the utilisation of iron.

 Warnings and Precautions

-Talk to your doctor or nurse before receiving Ferinject:
+Talk to your doctor or nurse before receiving Ferinject: -

-• if you have a history of medicine allergy
+if you have a history of medicine allergy.

-• if you have systemic lupus erythematosus
+- if you have systemic lupus erythematosus.

-• if you have rheumatoid arthritis
+- if you have rheumatoid arthritis.

-• if you have severe asthma, eczema or other allergies
+- if you have severe asthma, eczema or other allergies.

-• if you have an infection
+- if you have an infection.

-• if you have liver disorders
+- if you have liver disorders.

-• if you have or have had low levels of phosphate in the blood
+- if you have or have had low levels of phosphate in the blood

 Ferinject should not be given to children under 14 years.

-Incorrect administration of Ferinject may cause leakage of the product at the administration site, which may lead to irritation of the skin and potentially long-lasting brown discolouration at the site of administration.
-The administration must be stopped immediately when this occurs.
+which may lead to irritation of the skin and potentially long lasting brown discolouration at the site of administration.

 Other medicines and Ferinject

-Tell your doctor if you are using, have recently used or might use any other medicines, including medicines obtained without a prescription.
+Tell your doctor if you are using, have recently used or might use any other medicines, including medicines obtained without prescription.
 If Ferinject is given together with oral iron preparations, then these oral preparations could be less efficient.

 Pregnancy

-There are limited data from the use of Ferinject in pregnant women.
-It is important to tell your doctor if you are pregnant, think you may be pregnant or are planning to have a baby.
+There is limited data from the use of Ferinject in pregnant women.
+It is important to tell your doctor if you are pregnant, think you may be pregnant, or are planning to have a baby.
+If you become pregnant during treatment, you must ask your doctor for advice.
+Your doctor will decide whether or not you should be given this medicine.

-If you are breastfeeding, ask your doctor for advice before you are given Ferinject.
+If you are breast-feeding, ask your doctor for advice before you are given Ferinject.
 It is unlikely that Ferinject represents a risk to the nursing child.

 Driving and using machines